-- The external auditor informs the internal auditors of any significant matters that may affect the internal audit function. - Aus A4.1 An illustrative example questionnaire to assist in obtaining an understanding and making a preliminary assessment of the internal audit function is included in Appendix 1.
+The external auditor informs the internal auditors of any significant matters that may affect the internal audit function.

+Aus A4.1 An illustrative example questionnaire is included in [Aus] Appendix 1, to assist the external auditor in obtaining an understanding and making a preliminary assessment of the internal audit function.